RosettaCommons/documentation/FileConstraintGenerator.md

 *Back to [[Mover|Movers-RosettaScripts]] page.*
 ## FileConstraintGenerator

-Generates, adds, or replaces constraints in the pose using a Rosetta constraint file.
+Generates constraints from a Rosetta constraint file.
+Constraints generated using this Constraint Generator can be added to the pose using the [[AddConstraints]] mover and removed using the [[RemoveConstraints]] mover.

 ```
 <FileConstraintGenerator name=(&string) filename=(&string) />